Portable broadcasting stations in the United States: C. L. Carrell

 Following the FRC's announcement that it was eliminating portable stations, Carrell procured permanent locations for four of his stations, however the other three, WHBM, WIBJ and WKBG, were eventually deleted.
 He petitioned the FRC to reverse the deletions, but was turned down.
 He then appealed the decision to the District of Columbia Court of Appeals, which also ruled against him, stating:

-"It is contended on behalf of the Commission that the licensing of portable broadcasting stations is not in the public interest, convenience, or necessity; that the Davis Amendment to the Radio Act of 1927 (45 Stat.
-373) contemplates fixed allocation of broadcasting stations, and its mandate cannot be carried out if roving transmitters are allowed to operate; that under the allocation of stations as at present established the operation of migratory transmitters would result in harmful interference; that the difficulties of supervision of portable stations render it against public interest to license them; and that to permit portable broadcasting stations to rove at will over a portion of the country on any one broadcasting channel would deprive the public of the service of that channel to its full capacity.
-We think that the Commission acted within its authority when dealing with portable stations as a class...
-The order appealed from is accordingly affirmed at the cost of appellant."

-Carrell was also unable to convince the FRC to reactivate the station licenses so that they could transferred to permanent locations.
+Carrell was also unable to convince the FRC to reactivate the station licenses so that they could be transferred to permanent locations.
 He went on to manage WBBZ, which had been relocated to Ponca City, Oklahoma, until his death in 1933, following which his widow, Adelaide Lillian Carrell, took over as owner and station manager until 1949.